ShivrajRath/The-Telegraph-India-Responsive/README.md

 8. Quote of the day
 9. More stories from a section in article page
 10.Font should be a newspaper font
+11. Add a breadcrumb
+12. Time ago for the news list
+13. Highlight the selected section